inductiva/molecules-binding/README.md

 ```

 You can choose other flags, with different parameters.

+## Evaluating the model on a test set

 If you choose to save the model, you can later evaluate the performance on other test sets.
 You can create a directory to store the results (e.g., `/results/`) and rin the script `evaluate_model.py`